cchitsiang/awesome-stars/topics.md

 - [eddiesigner/sketch-map-generator](https://github.com/eddiesigner/sketch-map-generator) - Sketch plugin to fill a shape with a map generated from a given location using Google Maps and Mapbox
 - [FabrizioBrancati/SwiftyBot](https://github.com/FabrizioBrancati/SwiftyBot) - How to create a Telegram, Facebook Messenger, and Google Assistant bot with Swift using Vapor on Linux and macOS.
 - [hypebeast/micro-auth](https://github.com/hypebeast/micro-auth) - A microservice that makes adding authentication with Google and Github to your application easy.
-- [theoephraim/node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet) - Google Sheets API (v4) wrapper for Node.js
+- [theoephraim/node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet) - Google Sheets API wrapper for Javascript / Typescript
 - [google-map-react/google-map-react](https://github.com/google-map-react/google-map-react) - Google map library for react that allows rendering components as markers :tada:
 - [google/santa-tracker-android](https://github.com/google/santa-tracker-android) - Ho Ho Ho